Synthetic Data & Distillation

 Distillation colloquially refers to using the outputs from a stronger model to train a smaller model.
 In post-training, this general notion of distillation takes two common forms:

-2. To transfer specific skills from a stronger model to a weaker model, which is often done for specific skill such as mathematic reasoning or coding.
+- To transfer specific skills from a stronger model to a weaker model, which is often done for specific skills such as mathematical reasoning or coding.

 The first strategy has grown in popularity as language models evolved to be more reliable than humans at writing answers to a variety of tasks.
 GPT-4 class models expanded the scope of this to use distillation of stronger models for complex tasks such as math and code (as mentioned above).
 Here, distillation motivates having a model suite where often a laboratory will train a large internal model, such as Claude Opus or Gemini Ultra, which is not released publicly and just used internally to make stronger models.
 With open models, common practice is to distill training data from closed API models into smaller, openly available weights [11].
 Within this, curating high-quality prompts and filtering responses from the teacher model is crucial to maximize performance.

 Transferring specific skills into smaller language models uses the same principles of distillation – get the best data possible for training.
-Here, many papers have studying using limited datasets from stronger models to improve alignment [10], mathematic reasoning [11] [12], and test-time scaling [13].
+Here, many papers have studied using limited datasets from stronger models to improve alignment [12], mathematical reasoning [13] [14], and test-time scaling [15].